 2. Soil DNA Testing

-Soil is the most important factor of farming.
-Soil DNA testing is one of the most vital farming technologies for a commercial farm.
-By DNA-identifying technology, farmers can test micro-biomes and other organic matter, which help them analyze soil’s health status and take better care of their soil.
 Farmers test the soil DNA to identify insects, nematodes, bacteria, viruses, and other pathogens present in a field, which predict and prevent crop damage.
-Moreover, soil DNA tests help us generate a multitude of data that can be used for soil health analysis and decide on better crops.
+Moreover, soil DNA tests help us generate a multitude of data that can be used for soil health analysis and to decide on better crops.
 Therefore, this farming technology gives farmers more transparency about their farmland.

 3. Precision Agriculture

-Technologies developed by many agro-tech companies help farmers to maximize production by controlling moisture levels, pest stress, soil conditions, and micro-climates using modern scientific technology.
-The precision of agriculture also changes farmers to increase efficiency and manage costs also.
-Moreover, according to Grand View Research, Inc. it is predicted that the precision agriculture market will reach about $44billion by 2025.
+The precision of agriculture also changes farmers to increase efficiency and manage costs.
+Moreover, according to Grand View Research, Inc., it is predicted that the precision agriculture market will reach about $ 44 billion by 2025.

 4. Smart Sensors

-Modern remote sensors, satellites, and UAVs are able to gather information 24/7 hours over an entire farming field.
-They also can supervise plant health, condition of the soil, the temperature of the surroundings, humidity in the air, etc. Moreover, sensors attaching with the drones can scan an agricultural field from the sky to detect dry patches and nutrient-deficient areas.
-Moreover, farmers can use smart Nano-sensor technologies to supervise moisture levels of crops.
-These are help farmers to collect unexampled levels of data about their farmland for better farming.
+Moreover, sensors attached to the drones can scan an agricultural field from the sky to detect dry patches and nutrient-deficient areas.
+Moreover, farmers can use smart Nano-sensor technologies to supervise the moisture levels of crops.
+These help farmers collect unexampled levels of data about their farmland for better farming.

 5. Self-driving Tractors

 Self-driving or automated vehicles are widely used in the modern farming sector.
-Self-driving equipment like automated tractors, automated seeder providers are the solution for time shortage or insufficient labor.
-This modern farming equipment can work round the clock to bring the higher crops within a reduced time.
+Self-driving equipment like automated tractors, and automated seeder providers are the solution for time shortage or insufficient labor.
+This modern farming equipment can work round the clock to bring higher crops within a reduced time.

 With the Global Positioning System (GPS) geo-fences are activated to keep driverless farming vehicles like driverless tractors active and shut them off if automatically they drive off course.
 Therefore, with the right farming Self-driving equipment, farmers can scale operations from a few thousand acres to 10 thousand acres.